---Muhammad is living with his four other family members in a rented house for 35,000 SYP (equivalent to €60).
+Muhammad is living with his four other family members in a rented house for 35,000 SYP (equivalent to €60).
 Between his father's job and the food parcels from the Red Crescent, their daily needs are met.

-- Irish Red Cross Annual Report 2018 54 ---International
+Muhammad's income was 5,000 SYP (equivalent to almost €9) per week but after gaining technical skills in mobile maintenance training provided by Syrian Arab Red Crescent (SARC), it has increased to 10,000-12,000 SYP (equivalent to €17-€21) per week.
+Along with helping to support his family, Muhammad is also saving some money for his own project-opening a mobile phone shop.